+

 I’m new here 15% OFF

-Both books talk about how language can be used in making conclusions concerning intellectual and potential capacity of an individual.
-There is always the relationship between language and social class perception, education level and the family background of an individual.
+Both books talk about how language can be used to draw conclusions concerning the intellectual and potential capacity of an individual.
+There is always a relationship between language and the social class perception, education level, and family background of an individual.
 Language bases have rendered the African American Children under a great disadvantage of being down looked.
-There was a language barrier between those who spoke the Trinidadian language and those who spoke the British language.
-Dowdy mentions how she is caught up between the dilemmas of her multiple ethnics.
+There was a language barrier between those who spoke Trinidadian and those who spoke British English.
+Dowdy mentions how she is caught up in the dilemmas of her multiple ethnicities.
 During their childhood, Dowdy recalls how they were ridiculed by other children due to the kind of language they talked.
-On the other hand, they would be ridiculed by adults if they did not speak the Trinidad language.
-This left Dowdy in the dilemma of wondering what her actual language was and which one was she supposed to use during communication (Deplit 107).
+On the other hand, they would be ridiculed by adults if they did not speak Trinidadian.
+This left Dowdy in the dilemma of wondering what her actual language was and which one she was supposed to use during communication (Deplit 107).

-Alienation of the writer’s mother tongue is portrayed in some way.
-Mother tongue is considered to be a less valued language despite being formerly used in communication.
-However, dowdy stand in between and opposes the alienation by use of the trilingual statement.
-She states out that all students should be able to communicate in three languages.
+Alienation of the writer’s mother tongue is portrayed in some ways.
+Mother tongue is considered to be a less valued language, despite formerly being used in communication.
+However, Dowdy stands in between and opposes the alienation by using the trilingual statement.
+She states that all students should be able to communicate in three languages.
 The first language should be their mother tongue.
-This language will be spoken to their family and friends.
-The second language should be the formal language that is taught in school while the third one is a professional language which is learned from the student’s careers and professional life (Fairclough 58).
+This language will be spoken with their family and friends.
+The second language should be the formal language taught in school, while the third one is a professional language learned from the students’ careers and professional life (Fairclough 58).

 Power is believed to lie within a certain language.
 It is the power that defines what kind of human beings we are.
-Out of our language, the rest of the world focuses their ideas as well as beliefs.
-This tends to deprive one the freedom of his or her thoughts, mind and greatly the freedom of speech.
+Out of our language, the rest of the world focuses its ideas and beliefs.
+This tends to deprive one of the freedom of thoughts, mind, and greatly the freedom of speech.

-Those students studying in Britain were forced to assimilate the Standard English language so as to equalize with the rest of the students.
-If they spoke their native language, they would be ridiculed by the rest who were perfect in the language and were intimidated.
+Those students studying in Britain were forced to assimilate the Standard English language to equalize with the rest of the students.
+If they spoke their native language, they would be ridiculed by the rest who were proficient in the language and intimidated.
 When performing.
-One was reminded to bear in mind that he is performing to whites and should use Standard English during the performance even when there are black Americans within (Fairclough 58).
+One was reminded to bear in mind that they are performing for whites and should use Standard English during the performance, even when there are black Americans present (Fairclough 58).

 Conclusion

 Both Ovuh Dyuh and Mellix talk about how language has various effects.
-Mellix tries to withhold her real identity through her speech and her writings (Joseph 64).
-Sometimes she communicates in Black English and during other times she uses Standard English.
+Mellix tries to withhold her real identity through her speech and writings (Joseph 64).
+Sometimes she communicates in Black English, and during other times, she uses Standard English.
 Joanne Kilgour expresses how she has been under confusion about her real identity since she belongs to multiple ethnicities.
 Their mother was so stern in making sure that they were publicly accommodated by speaking Standard English.
 The identity that accompanies language was great.
-Being a black American made Mellix feel ashamed since blacks were down looked by the whites.
-Most of the black American ends up being assimilated to the white language so as to feel comfortable within the nation (Reforma association 22).
-Language is used as a stereotyping tool by most people.
-Various attributes are regarded towards a person due to the kind of language they speak and also due to their skin color.
+Being a black American made Mellix feel ashamed, as blacks were looked down upon by the whites.
+Most black Americans end up being assimilated into the white language to feel comfortable within the nation (Reforma association 22).
+Language is used as a stereotyping tool by many people.
+Various attributes are attributed to a person due to the kind of language they speak and also their skin color.
 Mellix says that despite language, one can succeed through diligence and determination.
-Both books state that shunning the native language is expressing shame and inferiority to the real beings of the person.
+Both books state that shunning the native language expresses shame and inferiority to the real beings of the person.

 Discount applied successfully